sygmaprotocol/sygma-sdk/examples/bitcoin-to-evm-fungible-transfer/README.md

-# Sygma SDK BTC to EVM example
+# Sygma SDK Bitcoin to EVM example

 ## Sygma SDK ERC20 Example

-This is an example script that demonstrates the functionality of the SDK using the Sygma ecosystem.
-The script showcases a asset transfer between a BTC testnet account and a EVM Sepolia account.
+This is an example that demonstrates functionality of the protocol using Sygma SDK.
+The src/transfer.ts script showcases how bitcoins can transferred over to an EVM Sepolia address utilizing `@buildwithsygma/bitcoin` package.

 ## Prerequisites